ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 # How To Run Conx

-This page describes three categories of running Conx:
+This page describes three categories of running Conx.
+Conx requires two main components: the Jupyter notebook system, and the Python Conx libraries.
+The first two options have Jupyter already installed and ready to run.
+The first option has everything:

 * Pre-Built Virtual Machine - download image and run
-* In-the-cloud Jupyter - login and install Python packages
+* In-the-cloud Jupyter - login and install Conx Python packages
 * Manage Your Own Install - uses standard Python tools on your computer

-There are pros and cons to each option:
+There are pros and cons to each option.

 ## Pre-Build Virtual Machines